The Driver Camera Becomes the Attention Judge

 First, keep processing local by default.
 If cabin video, gaze data, or derived attention scores leave the vehicle, the purpose, retention period, recipient, and opt-out path should be plain.

 Second, distinguish alerts from accusations.
 A warning that the driver's gaze left the road is not proof of negligence, impairment, or fault.
-Event records should preserve uncertainty.
+Event records should preserve uncertainty, including whether the system was degraded, temporarily blinded, or operating outside its validated conditions.

 Third, test across real bodies.
 Evaluation should include glasses, sunglasses, masks, head coverings, disability, skin tone, seating position, stature, eye shape, night driving, glare, and ordinary passenger interaction.